 - Is it a verb?
 Are there any phrasal verbs using it?

 - Everybody has different ways of learning.
 Visual learners will find Mind Maps or Vocab Trees helpful.
 Again the BBC can help you with some templates and ideas.

 The IELTS Speaking Test will ask you to speak about a topic for two minutes.
 The topics are varied and you won’t know which one you will be tested on.
-The best way to prepare for this is to PRACTISE, PRACTISE, and PRACTISE. http://www.ieltsspeaking.co.uk/ielts-vocabulary is a website that focuses on the most likely topic range and gives you IELTS-style practice tests.
+The best way to prepare for this is to PRACTISE, PRACTISE, and PRACTISE.
+This website focuses on the most likely topic range and gives you IELTS-style practice tests.
 Any new vocab you learn while practising will also help you in other parts of the exam.